-Mixed-Use Growth Centers - A highly urbanized area that has many characteristics of a downtown: a concentration of jobs, housing units, schools, parks, and other public facilities, public transportation hubs, pedestrian activity and a sense of place.
-This mix of uses supports sustainable development, which seeks to balance access, mobility, affordability, community cohesion, and environmental quality.
+- Mixed-Use Growth Centers A highly urbanized area that has many characteristics of a downtown: a concentration of jobs, housing units, schools, parks, and other public facilities, public transportation hubs, pedestrian activity and a sense of place.
+This mix of uses supports sustainable development, which seeks to balance access, mobility, affordability, community cohesion, and environmental quality. - Industrial Growth Centers An area consisting primarily of industrial and commercial uses, with a high concentration of jobs, mostly industrial in nature.
+Other related and supporting uses include office space and services.
+Unlike mixed-use growth centers, residential uses are generally discouraged within industrial growth centers.